kyegomez/SelfExtend/README.md

 ### Attention Mechanism

-The `SelfExtend` module integrates these two attention strategies:
+The `SelfExtendAttn` module integrates these two attention strategies:

 1. **Normal Attention** is applied to tokens within a neighborhood window, maintaining precise positional information for closely related tokens.